-What are some questions I can ask my doctor about kidney cancer?
+What should I ask my doctor about kidney cancer?

 As you cope with cancer and cancer treatment, we encourage you to have honest, open talks with your doctor.
-Feel free to ask any question that's on your mind, no matter how small it might seem.
+Feel free to ask any question, no matter how small it might seem.
 Here are some questions you might want to ask.
 Be sure to add your own questions as you think of them.
 Nurses, social workers, and other members of the treatment team may also be able to answer many of your questions.
 You can find out more about talking with your health care team in our document Talking With Your Doctor.

 - Would you please write down the exact kind of kidney cancer I have?